 Freddie Mac issues and guarantees Multiclass Certificates, including REMIC Certificates and MACR Certificates.
-The Certificates are securities that represent interests in pools of assets that are backed by residential mortgages.
+The Certificates are securities that represent interests in pools of assets that are held in trust for investors and are backed by residential mortgages.

 REMIC Certificates include: